- 24 Hour Diving

 - Wall Diving

-7 Nights’ accommodation, Buffet Style Breakfast, Lunch and Dinner, Small Snack Bites During the Day, Unlimited House Brand Drinks, Frequent Daytime and Evening Activities, Free Wi-Fi in Public Areas and Limited Amount in Rooms, 6 Days of Unlimited Tanks for Shore Diving Including Free Nitrox, Hotel Taxes and Service Charges (Not Included Tourist Tax and Marine Park Fee)
+7 Nights’ accommodation, Buffet Style Breakfast, Lunch and Dinner, Small Snack Bites During the Day, Unlimited House Brand Drinks, Frequent Daytime and Evening Activities, Free Wi-Fi in Public Areas and Limited Amount in Rooms, 6 Days of Unlimited Tanks for Shore Diving Including Free Nitrox, Hotel Taxes and Service Charges (Not Included Tourist Tax, Marine Park Fee or transfers)

 Price and Room Selections: